Marie Curie's notebooks are still radioactive.

 The Definitive Guide To Surviving Black Friday.
 It's easier than you may think!

 Casting Live Versions of Animated Classics.
 If Robert Downey, Jr.

-In case you weren't obsessively refreshing mentalfloss.com all week, here's what you
+In case you weren't obsessively refreshing mentalfloss.com last week, here's what you

 The familiar No. 2 pencil is a seemingly simple object, but it's actually an exceedingly complex thing to make.